yAOwzers/tp/docs/originalUG.md

 `todo n/Write the rest of the User Guide d/next week`

-`todo n/Refactor the User Guide to removeTimetableMode passive voice d/13/04/2020`
+`todo n/Refactor the User Guide to remove passive voice d/13/04/2020`

 ## FAQ